reigenatk/mycsgostuff/README.md

 # CSGO Cheat

-This cheat is an **internal** cheat, meaning it gets injected into the running process (in this case, csgo.exe).
+This cheat is an **internal** cheat, meaning it (the DLL that is created) gets injected into the running process (in this case, csgo.exe).

 To use it, get the project, **open up CSGO first**, and then run the solution.
 One window should appear, from the Visual Studio process.
 But then you should get *a second console window* that spawns from the CSGO process itself.
 This is the window you should look at.